AzizAlHothi/Morality_Familiarity_Attention/research-assessment.md

     5. References render without error and link to the correct table/figure in pdf/html output

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: Your plots and tables look great!!
+I know you had to kinda force this for the grade, but it works!

 25. Execute descriptive analyses and/or hypothesis testing in code chunks